UB-Mannheim/PalMA/INSTALL.md

     cp /var/www/html/examples/palma.ini /var/www/html/palma.ini

 Some entries in `palma.ini` still need to be fixed for your local installation.
-These include at least the entries stationname, theme, start_url and control_file.
+These include at least the entries theme and start_url.

 Customize an installation